 There is no requirement for a common nexus or any other relationship for companies to pool together to create a common retirement plan.

 Another major problem with the existing MEPs was a rule commonly referred to as the “bad apple rule.”
-The IRS has held that if a one employer in an MEP failed to meet its requirements then the entire MEP was invalid.
+The IRS has held that if one employer in an MEP failed to meet its requirements then the entire MEP was invalid.

 Hurdles for Defined Contribution Plans